 This page contains useful information for parents about school procedures as well links to useful forms.

+Absences must be reported by parents/carers on the day, or before the absence.
 Absences can be notified via our Flexischools app which can be downloaded for free from the AppStore.
-Otherwise a signed note from the parent/carer is required.
+Otherwise a phone call, email or class dojo message from the parent/carer is required.
+An automatically generated message will be sent for all unexplained absences and parents/carers are expected to provide a reason for their child's absence

-In the case of your child having an accident, or becoming ill at school, it is essential that the school has current contact phone numbers, including emergency phone numbers for carers who can take the child home if you are unable to.
+In the case of your child becoming ill at school, it is essential that the school has current contact phone numbers, including emergency phone numbers for carers who can take the child home if you are unable to.
 In the event of a serious accident or illness, an ambulance will be called and parents notified.
 Cost must be borne by the parent.

-All children who suffer from asthma, anaphylaxis, allergies or other medical conditions must have an up to date Management Plan filled in by a doctor and lodged at the school.
-Our school will work closely with families to closely monitor and manage any of these conditions.
+All children who have asthma, anaphylaxis, allergies or other medical conditions must have an up to date Management Plan filled in by a doctor and lodged at the school.
+Our school will work closely with families to monitor and manage any of these conditions.

-Parents can expect to be notified, in writing, in advance of any proposed excursion and should understand that no child can be taken on an excursion unless written permission and authority to take emergency action in case of illness is received from that child’s parent.
+Parents can expect to be notified, in writing, in advance of any proposed excursion seeking written permission and authority to take emergency action in case of illness is received from that child’s parent.
 An approval for local excursions can be completed on enrolment.
-An up to date asthma/allergy plan must be provided to children or they will not attend school excursions or camps.
+An up to date medical plan must be provided for children with Asthma, Anaphylaxis, Allergy or Medical Management in order to attend school excursions or camps.

 Please check your child’s hair at least once a week.
 If your child has become infested, please notify the school immediately.
 Children need to be treated at home but do not need to miss a whole day of school.
-Once treated, they can return to school immediately.
+Once treated, they can return to school immediately as long as no live lice are present.

 Children with open wounds or cuts must have them covered, or are to remain home until they can be covered.
 Infectious diseases require exclusion from school as infections spread quickly.
 Click here to see a table detailing the minimum period of exclusion from Primary School for children with an infectious disease.